-This is one of those dishes that you make and are actually excited to eat it again for leftovers because it's so good AND good for you.
+Vegetarian Zucchini Lasagna is so delicious.
+This is one of those dishes that you make and are actually excited to eat again for leftovers because it's so good AND good for you.
 As I’m typing this I am counting the hours until I can eat round two of this No Noodle Vegetarian Zucchini Lasagna.

 For the sake of full disclosure, this recipe is a little more labor-intensive than most of the ones I publish.
 However, the work is worth it considering how great it tastes and how you can get several meals out of one pan.